ethereum-optimism/community-hub/src/docs/protocol/deposit-flow.md

    ::: details Why do we need to specify the gas limit?

    The gas estimation mechanism tries to find the minimum gas limit at which the transaction would be successful.
-   However, the L2 cross domain messenger does not revert when a replay fails due to low gas limit, it just emits a failure message.
+   However, `L2CrossDomainMessenger` does not revert when a replay fails due to low gas limit, it just emits a failure message.
    The gas estimation mechanism considers that a success.

    To get a gas estimate, you can use this command: